miranda-ng/miranda-ng/plugins/SmileyAdd/docs/smileyadd_readme.txt

 - Wesslén      For even more enhancing the standard message dialog and fine tuning my subclass routines.. :)
 - Various forum people tracking bugs for me
-- Miranda crew for Miranda IM... :)
+- Miranda NG crew for Miranda NG... :)
 - Everyone pointing out bugs to me!
 - Creators of all the smiley packs for SmileyAdd :)